 The County will track all shoreline permits and exemption activities to evaluate whether the Master Program is achieving no net loss of ecological functions.
-Project monitoring is required for individual restoration and mitigation projects consistent with the critical areas regulations (Section 24.35.017 TCC).
+Project monitoring is required for individual restoration and mitigation projects consistent with the critical areas regulations located in Section 24.35.017 TCC of Appendix E of this Program.
 In addition, the County shall conduct system-wide monitoring of shoreline conditions and development activity that occur in shoreline jurisdiction outside of critical areas and their buffers, to the degree practical.
 Activities to be tracked using the County's permit system include development, conservation, restoration and mitigation, such as: